Dynamic Propagation of Mode III Cracks in a Lattice Boltzmann Method for Solids: Implementation

 The propagation of dynamic cracks is handled mostly in a rather simple geometric manner.
 An initial crack is needed.
 It is modeled as a line and independent of the lattice.
 This also defines the initial crack tip, viewed as a point, and the boundary conditions.
 Additionally the direction $\hat{c}$ of crack growth is needed.
 This restricts problems to straight cracks, but in turn the lattice can be easily aligned to single cracks.
 Our implementation allows two types of simulations.
 First, it is possible to prescribe crack growth at a constant rate $\dot{a} = \nicefrac{\Delta a}{\Delta t}$.
 The second option is to let crack growth be determined by the $K$-criterion, based on the SIF.
 For this case the critical value $K_C$ at which a crack will grow must be specified.

-Handling of crack propagation is added as an additional step in the general sequence of the LBM, which is performed at the end of a time step when the current configuration of the solid is known, see Alg.~\ref{alg:lbm}.
+A time step\footnotemark{} of the LBM ends with the time integration~\eqref{eq:integration}, thus the displacement field is fully updated at every point of the lattice~$\mathfrak{B}$.
+The handling of crack propagation is then appended to the end as an additional step.
 This step itself is subdivided, as described in Alg.~\ref{alg:crack}.
 First the criterion is evaluated.
 This is trivial for steady growth.
 For the $K$-criterion the SIF is computed according to Eq.~\eqref{eq:sif} and compared to the critical value $K_C$, see also Sec.~\ref{sec:mechanics-crack}.
 This procedure is repeated for multiple crack tips, if needed.

 If the crack grows, the crack tip is moved along the direction $\hat{c}$.
 Subsequently, a new segment is created, see Fig.~\ref{fig:crack-growth-1}, between the previous and the new crack tip position, with length